 The Proposer summarised the rationale for this Modification Proposal stating that currently indicative settlement is not run on non-working days and this proposal seeks to have indicative settlement run on working and non–working days.
 The result of this is a large over collateralisation due to traded not delivered volumes being exaggerated for days for which indicative settlement has not been completed.
 The figures quoted in the Modification Proposal justification form were questioned by DSU representative with the Proposer accepting he could not provide further clarity.

 An MDP member confirmed that the above was previously assessed and was not progressed due to costs that weren’t viable.
+They also confirmed that it is only Saturdays and Sundays all year around (and not all holidays) when metering aggregations for indicative settlement arenot run.
 TSO Member also advised that this would also impact on their working processes and whilst already operating on a 7 day working week there would indeed be an impact both in terms of data and resourcing.
 MO Member reiterated the TSO position and confirmed this would be the same for the MO.

 A discussion began around the possibility of using contingency data to minimise the impact.
 It was noted by Participants that this might not actually reduce the issue and could actually exacerbate it, as indeed this happened during Market trials with contrasting results.
 A further alternative whereby indicative settlement runs were caught up on prior to the next credit report being determined was considered and deemed as having potentials.
 This option would need to have an impact assessment done and it was agree that this would be explored first rather than assessing the impact of carrying out indicative settlement runs on non working days which would only be reconsidered if the alternative was not viable.